 - Individuals must closely watch corporations and other entities of the State because of their inclination to disrupt (the Smithian) spontaneous order.

-Governments routinely adjust interest rates to stimulate their economies, meet their target inflation rates or add value to their currency.
+Governments routinely adjust interest rates to stimulate their economies, meet target inflation rates and add value to their currency.

-While these practices could be considered manipulation, they are generally accepted as a legitimate means of maintaining an economy.
+Governments often fall under scrutiny for potential currency manipulation but these tactics are generally accepted as a legitimate means of maintaining an economy.

-Those that advocate such a system argue that markets are effectively self-regulating and that as a result government interference in economic policy, for example through imposing import or export tariffs, is harmful.
-As such, to obtain the most benefit for all, capitalism should be free to run its own course.
+Advocates for Laisser-Faire argue that economic markets regulate themselves; that government interference is harmful, and to obtain the most benefit for all, capitalism should be free to run its own course.

-Karl Marx may be better remembered as a philosopher, but it’s equally true that he contributed much to the field of economics.
+Karl Marx may be better remembered as a philosopher but he contributed much to the field of economics.

 His two major works in economics and economic history were: